queryluke/masseffect-5e-data/data/rules/a-universe-to-explore.md

 Both galaxies share the same characteristics that are nascent to Mass Effect, i.e. biotics, tech, and space travel, but each galaxy offers its own zeitgeist and challenges.
 The Milky Way is mostly explored and contains extensive urban environments.
-You could easily set an entire campaign on a single planet and, depending on when you set your campaign on the timeline, you might also deal with the impending invasion of [the Reapers](https://masseffect.wikia.com/wiki/Reaper).
+You could easily set an entire campaign on a single planet and, depending on _when_ you set your campaign, you might also deal with the impending invasion of [the Reapers](https://masseffect.wikia.com/wiki/Reaper).
 In contrast, Andromeda is themed for exploration, survival, and being a pioneer.
 An operatives' primary goal is that of setting up a thriving civilization in the new galaxy and uncovering its mysterious past.
 In short, the Milky Way is an urban setting with a defined lore and timeline.
-Andromeda is rural and more of a sandbox for campaigns.
+Andromeda is rural and sandbox setting for campaigns.

 Your GM might set the campaign in one of these galaxies or on a single planet that he or she created.
 Because there is so much diversity among the galaxies in Mass Effect and so much unwritten lore, you should check with your GM about any house